Determinant/runes/README.rst

 core library using Rust.
 Unlike sprocketnes_ or pinky_, RuNES strives to provide with a clean and minimal core library without standard library (i.e., without Box, Rc, Vectors, etc.) that could be compiled and easily ported to embedded environments.
-Of course, a simple SDL-based GUI is also provided as a demonstration of use.
+Of course, a minimal SDL-based GUI is also provided as a demonstration of use.

 Feature